Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 View of Riga in Latvia

-Latvia Golden Visa offers residency through flexible investment routes, including €250,000 in real estate, €50,000 in a local business, or €280,000 in deposits or government bonds.
-Processing takes about 2–3 months.
+Latvia Golden Visa offers residency through flexible investment routes, including €250,000 in real estate, €50,000 in local business, €280,000 in deposits, or €250,000 in government bonds.
+Processing takes about two to three months.
 Investors and their families benefit from Schengen access and a straightforward application process.
+However, the visa is pending a parliamentary reform in November of 2026, which would change the available options.

 4. Hungary Golden Visa